 We also develop advanced software systems for the asset based lease and finance industries.
 We have developed "LeaseSoft" a complete integrated lease and finance package.
 LeaseSoft, a robust suite of four software applications, is an end-to-end solution for the lease and finance industry.
-The four applications under LeaseSoft have been designed and developed for a highly flexible setting and are capable of dealing with multinational, multi-company, multi-asset, multilingual, multi-distributor and multi-manufacturer environments.
+The four applications under LeaseSoft have been designed and developed for a highly flexible setting and are capable of dealing with multinational, multi-company, multi-asset, multi-lingual, multi-distributor and multi-manufacturer environments.

 LeaseSoft is a result of more than six years of effort resulting in over 60 modules grouped in four comprehensive applications.
 These four applications are complete systems in themselves and can be used independently to exhaustively address specific sub-domains of the leasing/financing cycle.
 And, if used together, they fully automate the entire leasing / financing cycle.
 The constituent software applications are:

-- · Credit Application Creation System (CAC).
-Leasesoft.CAC is a web-based point of sale system for the use of dealers, brokers, agents and sales officers to initiate credit applications.
-It is a web-based system and, though it can be used with equal efficiently on an intranet, the real ability is to harness the power of the Internet to book sales.
-LeaseSoft.CAC users create quotations and financing applications (Proposals) for their customers using predefined financial products.
+- o LeaseSoft Electronic Point of Sale (LeaseSoft ePOS).
+LeaseSoft.ePOS is a web-based point of sale system for the use of dealers, brokers, agents and sales officers to initiate credit applications.
+It is a web-based system and, though it can be used with equal efficiency on an intranet, the real ability is to harness the power of the Internet to book sales.
+LeaseSoft.ePOS users create quotations and financing applications (Proposals) for their customers using predefined financial products.
 The application is submitted to the back office system [such as LeaseSoft.CAP] for approval.
-After analysis, the application is sent back to the LeaseSoft.CAC system with a final decision. - Credit Application Processing System (CAP).
+After analysis, the application is sent back to the LeaseSoft.ePOS system with a final decision. - o Credit Application Processing System (CAP Formally known as Proposal Management System, PMS).
 LeaseSoft.CAP provides companies in the financial sector an environment to handle the incoming credit applications from dealers, agents, brokers and the direct sales force.
-LeaseSoft.CAP automatically gathers information from different interfaces like credit rating agencies, evaluation guides, contract management systems and scores the applications against defined scorecards.
+LeaseSoft.CAP automatically gathers information from different interfaces like credit rating agencies, evaluation quides, contract management systems and scores the applications against defined scorecards.
 All of this is done in a mechanized workflow culminating with credit team members making their decisions more quickly and accurately.
 Implementation of LeaseSoft.CAP dramatically reduces application-processing time in turn resulting in greater revenue through higher number of applications finalized in a given time.
-LeaseSoft.CAP is also an excellent tool to reduce probability of a wrong decision thus again providing a concrete business value through minimizing the bad debt portfolio.

-- Contract Activation & Management System (CAM).
-LeaseSoft.CAM provides comprehensive business functionality that enables its users to effectively and smoothly manage and maintain a contract with the most comprehensive details throughout its life cycle.
+LeaseSoft.CAP is also an excellent tool to reduce probability of a wrong decision thus again providing a concrete business value through minimizing the bad debt portfolio. - o Contract Management System (CMS).
+LeaseSoft.CMS provides comprehensive business functionality that enables its users to effectively and smoothly manage and maintain a contract with the most comprehensive details throughout its life cycle.
 It also provides interfaces with company banks and accounting systems.
 LeaseSoft.CAM also effectively maintains details of all business partners that do business with NetSol including, but not limited to, customers, dealers, debtors, guarantors, insurance companies and banks.
 A number of leasing consultants have provided their business knowledge to make this product a most complete lease and finance product.
-NetSol's LeaseSoft.CAM provides business functionality for all areas that are required to run an effective, efficient and customer oriented lease and finance business. - · Wholesale Finance System (WFS).
+NetSol's LeaseSoft.CAM provides business functionality for all areas that are required to run an effective, efficient and customer oriented lease and finance business. - o Wholesale Finance System (WFS).
 LeaseSoft.WFS automates and manages the floor plan/bailment activities of dealerships through a finance company.
 The design of the system is based on the concept of one asset/one loan to facilitate asset tracking and costing.
 The system covers credit limit, payment of loan, billing and settlement, stock auditing, online dealer and auditor access and ultimately the pay-off functions.